Times and rooms are subject to change. Check back here for updates.

 (90 mins)

 Closing remarks by the committee, followed by the grand finale door prize drawings.
 See the HamXposition home page for a list of the major prizes.
-You need not be present to win for the majors, however you must be present to win the many smaller prizes which will are also offered.
+You need not be present to win for the majors, however you must be present to win the many smaller prizes

 Thu 8 PM